papr8ka/-lwjgl-basics-wiki/ShaderLesson4.md

 ![RealTime](http://i.imgur.com/OAadq.gif)

-The above demo uses [simplex noise](https://github.com/ashima/webgl-noise/wiki) to modulate the texture.
+The above example uses [simplex noise](https://github.com/ashima/webgl-noise/wiki) to modulate the texture coordinates before sampling from the mask.
 The effect would be ideal for undulating water textures.

 ## Lesson 5